bloomen/transwarp/README.md

 auto task = tw::make_task(tw::consume, functor, parent1, parent2);
 task->schedule_all();  // schedules all parents and itself
 ```
-which can also be scheduled using a custom executor, for instance:
+which can also be scheduled using an executor, for instance:
 ```cpp
 tw::parallel executor{4};
 task->schedule_all(executor);